 Materials

-A curated selection of natural materials, chosen for structure, density, and surface character.
+A curated selection of natural material objects, chosen for structure, density, and surface character.

 Each material is presented as itself — without symbolism, function, or interpretation.